RoyZhenLongLim/Personal-Projects/TitanicCompetition/README.md

 #### Pile 2

-To understand the following table, it is important to note that the probability of survival is:  \alpha
+To understand the following table, it is important to note that the probability of survival is:
 ```markdown
 Probability of Survival = Pr(Alive | Parameter = Specified)
 ```